jinghuazhao/FM-pipeline/README.md

 This format is in line with joint/conditional analysis by GCTA.
 Note the last two columns are not normally required but can obtained from UCSC.

-The **second input file** is a list of SNPs for which finemapping will be conducted.

-A header is required for neither file.

 ### --- Reference panel ---

 The pipeline uses a reference panel in a .GEN format, taking into account directions of effect in both the GWAS summary statistics and the reference panel.
 Its